 Mitski Miyawaki was born in Japan to an American father and Japanese mother.
 She studied at Purchase College’s Conservatory of Music, during which she self-released her first two albums, 2012’s Lush and 2013’s Retired From Sad, New Career in Business.
-Both albums are centered around Mitski’s piano, and are practice efforts that merely hint at Mitski’s potential.
+Both albums are centered around Mitski’s piano and are formative efforts that merely hint at Mitski’s potential.

-Mitski’s songs have a fascinating dichotomy; she’s protective of her personal life but writes apparently soul-baring songs, so it’s difficult to tell what’s fiction and what’s autobiographical.
-She has spoken about her upbringing as a cross-cultural child, and themes of isolation and awkwardness are in her work.
+Mitski’s songs have a fascinating dichotomy; she’s protective of her personal life but writes supposedly soul-baring songs, so it’s difficult to tell what’s fiction and what’s autobiographical.
+Mitski has spoken about her upbringing as a cross-cultural child, and themes of isolation and awkwardness are prominent in her work.

 Mitski’s a strong vocalist, an interesting lyricist, and a skilled musician who’s improved with each record she’s released.
 Iggy Pop has named Mitski as “probably the most advanced American songwriter that I know”.